 - Employee engagement is a workplace approach that provides the best conditions in an organization.

-- 10 tips to employee engagement ideas include events and activities that incorporate company values.
+- Employee engagement ideas include events and activities that incorporate company values.

 - When developing your employee engagement strategies here are four tips to identify blind spots, create action plans, and track progress.